Brimonidine: Medical uses

-Brimonidine is indicated for the lowering of intraocular pressure in patients with open-angle glaucoma or ocular hypertension.
-It is also the active ingredient of brimonidine/timolol along with timolol maleate.
+Brimonidine is indicated for the lowering of intraocular pressure in people with open-angle glaucoma or ocular hypertension.
+It is also used to reduce redness of the eye.
+The gel is indicated for the topical treatment of persistent (nontransient) facial erythema of rosacea in adults 18 years of age or older.

 A 2017 Cochrane review found insufficient evidence to determine if brimonidine slows optic nerve damage.

-In 2013, the FDA approved topical application of brimonidine 0.33% gel for persistent facial redness of rosacea.

 Mechanism of action

 Brimonidine is an α2 adrenergic agonist.